Police To Discipline Inspector Caught Slapping Passenger, Locked Up In Force HQ – The Whistler Newspaper

 The officer was captured by another commuter on a shuttle, first, manhandling the victim who appeared not to be intimidated by the officer.

-The incident captured by another commuter in a 41-minute viral video showed the victim wearing a face cap and a white T-shirt.
+The 41-minute viral video showed the victim wearing a face cap and a white T-shirt.

 The victim could be heard saying, “I did not do anything”, when the officer, clearly infuriated, removed the victim’s cap and used it to hit his face.